dionkb/vigilant-fishstick/README.md

   ## Usage

   ### Executing Program
   In the integrated terminal, simply type 'npm start' to begin.
-Now, just follow the clear choices to begin playing around with the different comman options.
+Now, just follow the clear choices to begin playing around with the different options.
+  Link to a walkthrough video on basic operation: https://drive.google.com/file/d/1nPSK5krrNw9leiz4N01CHfGodxzsu8rr/view

   Link to the deployed application:
   N/A